9515391831/AI-NLP/README.md

 <h3>Normalization</h3>

 Normalization is a systematic approach of decomposing tables to eliminate data redundancy(repetition) and undesirable characteristics like Insertion, Update and Deletion Anomalies.
 It is a multi-step process that puts data into tabular form, removing duplicated data from the relation tables.

+<h3>Stemming</h3>

+Stemming is the process of reducing a word to its word stem that affixes to suffixes and prefixes or to the roots of words known as a lemma.
+Stemming is important in natural language understanding (NLU) and natural language processing (NLP). ...
+Stemming is also a part of queries and Internet search engines.

+<h3>Lemmatization</h3>

+Lemmatization usually refers to doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma .